dry-python/returns/docs/pages/create-your-own-container.rst

    :pyobject: Pair.map

 By adding these simple tests we would already have 100% coverage.
-But, what if we can completely skip writting tests, but still have 100%?
+But, what if we can completely skip writing tests, but still have 100%?

 Let's discuss how we can achieve that with "Laws as values".